docker/labs-ai-tools-vscode/README.md

 *Docker internal users: You must be opted-out of mandatory sign-in.*

 1. Install latest VSIX file https://github.com/docker/labs-ai-tools-vscode/releases
-2. Execute command `>Set OpenAI API key...` and enter your OpenAI secret key.
+2. Execute command `>Docker AI: Set OpenAI API key...` and enter your OpenAI secret key.
     You can run a prompt with a local model.
 Docs coming soon.
 3. Run a prompt